 Light mounts: How do they work?

-Most rear lights and safety lights use a strap or band mounting mechanism; which you can easily wrap around your seatpost or handlebar, often without the need for tools.
-Because these kind of mounts are easy and quick to remove, they are ideal for commuting bike lights.
+Most rear lights and safety lights use a strap or band mounting mechanism; which you can easily wrap around your seat post or handlebar, often without the need for tools.
+Because these kinds of mounts are easy and quick to remove, they are ideal for commuting bike lights.

-On higher powered front lights, which are typically heavier, clamp mounts are more common.
-These are more secure, so can cope with rough terrain and repeated use.
+On higher-powered front lights, which are typically heavier, clamp mounts are more common.
+These are more secure, so they can cope with rough terrain and repeated use.
 Most clamp mounts feature some means of quick-release for the light unit, so you can still remove the light with ease.

 What are the best lights for you?